 Vincent Qin, Chief Marketing Officer, Envoy Textiles

-If there is a deciding innovation that will position denim as sustainable garment, would be innovation in dyeing technology.
-If there’s any dyeing technology that can achieve satisfactory color without excessive dyeing, that means less dyeing product used, less water used and less energy used; consequently, laundry process will become easier, less time consuming, in a word, more sustainable.
+If there is a deciding innovation that will position denim as a sustainable garment, it would be innovation in dyeing technology.
+If there’s any dyeing technology that can achieve satisfactory color without excessive dyeing, that means less dyeing product used, less water used and less energy used; consequently, the laundry process will become easier, less time consuming and, in a word, more sustainable.

 Deborah Turner, Marketing Manager, Vicunha Europe

 There will always be a market for cotton, but we will need to demonstrate sustainable water use and provide complete transparency.
-This is not to say that it is wrong to have looked at alternative fibs, but we need to be realistic about their ability to replace cotton and in particular their scalability.
+This is not to say that it is wrong to have looked at alternative fibers, but we need to be realistic about their ability to replace cotton and, in particular, their scalability.

 The biggest single step would be a commitment to selling garments with a minimum combined recycled content of 25%.
-This could have a huge impact on the overall business not to mention landfill, and it’s something that the customer could clearly understand.
-Vicunha have articles that use no virgin cotton at all a combination of pre- and post-consumer recycled cotton with Refibra and Tencel, so an average of 25% seems manageable.
-If this the normal basic requirement alongside complete transparency, it would put an end to throwaway fashion.
+This could have a huge impact on the overall business, not to mention landfill, and it’s something that the customer could clearly understand.
+Vicunha have articles that use no virgin cotton at all but a combination of pre- and post-consumer recycled cotton with Refibra and Tencel, so an average of 25% seems manageable.
+If this were the normal basic requirement alongside complete transparency, it would put an end to throwaway fashion.

 Özge Özsoy, Marketing Chief, Bossa

-We adopted the following procedures aimed at reducing our environmental impact: ustainable materials, nergy fficiency, ater aving, rocess ngineering, ertification, ocial esponsibility, e-sage, ollaboration o-reation.
+We adopted the following procedures aimed at reducing our environmental impact: sustainable materials, energy efficiency, water saving, process engineering, certification, social responsibility, re-usage, collaboration and co-creation.

 Recycling, reducing and saving are critical.
 We need a stable and sustainable system in which natural resources are renewed and waste never accumulates: a closed loop.
-At Bossa, we are developing a zerowaste life cycle to close the loop.
+At Bossa, we are developing a zero-waste life cycle to close the loop.

 Transparency is just as important.
-In our D-CHRONICLES concept we have partnered with FibreTrace to provide trust and traceability.
+In our D-CHRONICLES concept, we have partnered with FibreTrace to provide trust and traceability.